syncsynchalt/der2text/README.md

 machine-parseable.
 The format is:

 1. Lines consisting of zero or more spaces followed by "#" followed by data are ignored by machines
+2. The first line may consist of the words `PEM ENCODED {FOO}` where `{FOO}` is one of `CERTIFICATE`, `CERTIFICATE REQUEST`, `PRIVATE KEY`, and so on.
+This indicates a PEM wrapper of type `{FOO}`.
-2. Indentation of more than zero spaces indicate the depth of the containing set or sequence, and are defined in terms of 2*level (e.g. 4 spaces indicates the data is in two levels of set or sequence)
+3. Indentation of more than zero spaces indicate the depth of the containing set or sequence, and are defined in terms of 2*level (e.g. 4 spaces indicates the data is in two levels of set or sequence)
-3. After indentation, the first word `UNIVERSAL`, `APPLICATION`, `CONTEXT-SPECIFIC`, or `PRIVATE` indicates the ASN.1 type class.
+4. After indentation, the first word `UNIVERSAL`, `APPLICATION`, `CONTEXT-SPECIFIC`, or `PRIVATE` indicates the ASN.1 type class.
 As a rule this utility can only make types of class `UNIVERSAL` human-readable but will preserve data for all other types and classes found.
-4. After class, the word `PRIMITIVE` or `CONSTRUCTED` indicates the ASN.1 type flag of primitive (content represents this single type) vs constructed (content contains multiple elements that can themselves be individual type-length-content datums).
+5. After class, the word `PRIMITIVE` or `CONSTRUCTED` indicates the ASN.1 type flag of primitive (content represents this single type) vs constructed (content contains multiple elements that can themselves be individual type-length-content datums).
     * In the case of types which can be either primitive or constructed this utility takes the opinionated stance of only representing the primitive type in human-readable form (this is also constrained by DER encoding rules in most cases).
 In all cases data is preserved whether primitive or constructed.
-5. After primitive/constructed flag, the ASN.1 type tag is listed as below:
+6. After primitive/constructed flag, the ASN.1 type tag is listed as below:
    * `END-OF-CONTENT` followed by nothing
    * `INTEGER` followed by the number or content data
    * `BITSTRING1` followed by `PAD=n` of right padding amount followed by content data